 - Are deadlines understood?

-Support – Virtual leaders need to understand that working in a virtual environment can be “lonely” at times for team members.
+Virtual leaders need to understand that working in a virtual environment can be “lonely” at times for team members.
 They do not have the energy and excitement that is created from working in an office with other team members.
-As a virtual leader it will be very important to know how team members are doing emotionally.
+As a virtual leader, it will be very important to know how team members are doing emotionally.
 Share your support.

 Another type of support that will be necessary involves the work that team members perform.
-Team members must know that just because they are not geographically located in the same area as their peers and leader, help is readily available from the leader or other team members if they need it.
+Team members must know that just because they are not geographically located in the same area as their peers and leader, help is readily available from virtual leadership or other team members if they need it.